Current Lines of Research

 Our studies have recently grown to encompass the medial prefrontal cortex (mPFC), which we have shown using DREADDs is necessary for object recognition and spatial memory consolidation (Tuscher et al., 2018).
 E2 infused into the mPFC enhances the consolidation of both types of memory, and studies using DREADD-mediated inactivation of the mPFC have demonstrated that both the mPFC and dorsal hippocampus must be activated concurrently for E2 to facilitate memory consolidation (Tuscher et al., 2019).
 The nucleus reuniens of the thalamus (RE) has been hypothesized to mediate communications between the dorsal hippocampus and mPFC, so we have also explored a role for this brain region in memory consolidation.
 We recently showed that DREADD-mediated inactivation of the RE blocks spatial memory consolidation and reduces neural activity (Schwabe et al., 2021), so future work will examine how this nucleus might contribute to estrogen-mediated hippocampal-mPFC interactions.

-We also maintain several E2-related collaborations with faculty elsewhere on topics including:
+We also maintain several E2-related active collaborations with faculty at UWM and elsewhere on topics including:

 - Novel ERbeta development: We have collaborated with Drs.
 Daniel Sem (Concordia University Wisconsin) and William Donaldson (Marquette University) to develop new estrogen receptor beta agonists for reducing the symptoms of menopause including memory loss, hot flashes, depression, and anxiety.
 Acute treatment with our lead compound, EGX358, enhances memory consolidation via 3 routes of administration, including oral (Hanson et al., 2018).
 More recently, we found that long-term (2-3 months) oral administration not only enhances memory consolidation but also reduces hot flashes in ovariectomized mice (Fleischer et al., 2021).
 As such, this compound may be a promising therapeutic for menopausal women.
-This work is supported by grants from the National Institute of General Medical Sciences and UWM Research Foundation, and is the foundation of our company, Estrigenix Therapeutics, Inc.
+This work has been or is currently supported by grants from the National Institute of General Medical Sciences, National Institute on Aging, the Alzheimer’s Association, the UW System, and the UWM Research Foundation, and is the foundation of our company, Estrigenix Therapeutics, Inc.